The size, shape and topography of the site supports a mixed use development with a variety of accommodation types and commercial uses.

 To submit an enquiry or query in relation to the project please email [email protected]

-We will endeavour to engage with interested members of the community through this website, our Facebook Page, letter box drops to the surrounding area and by providing onsite signage.
+We will endeavor to engage with interested members of the community through this website, our Facebook Page, letter box drops to the surrounding area and by providing onsite signage.

 Please follow our Facebook page http://facebook.com/morrispropertygroup to stay up to date with project progress.